 Our continuing operations are reported in two segments, rental and management and network development services.
-In December 2002, we committed to a plan to dispose of Verestar (previously comprising our entire satellite and fiber network access services segment) by sale within the next twelve months.
+In December 2002, we committed to a plan to dispose of Verestar (previously comprising our entire satellite and fiber network access services segment) by sale by December 31, 2003.
 In the fourth quarter of 2002, we also committed to a plan to sell Flash Technologies (previously included in the network development services segment) and two office buildings (previously included in our rental and management segment).
 In July 2002, we consummated the sale of MTS Components (previously included in our network development services segment).
 Additionally, in the first quarter of 2003, we committed to a plan to sell another office building in Westwood, Massachusetts (previously included in our rental and management segment).
+In the second quarter of 2003, we committed to a plan to sell our steel fabrication and tall tower construction services subsidiary, Kline Iron & Steel Co., Inc. (Kline), by June 30, 2004 (previously included in our network development services segment).
+In August 2003, we consummated the sale of Galaxy Engineering (Galaxy), a radio frequency engineering, network design and tower-related consulting business previously included in our network development services segment.
 In accordance with generally accepted accounting principles, the consolidated statements of operations for all periods reported in this "Selected Financial Data" have been adjusted to reflect these businesses as discontinued operations.